Xilinx/mlir-aie/AIEVecDialect.md

 AIE-ML broadcast

-Xilinx-specific broadcast intrinsic.
+AMD-specific broadcast intrinsic.
 Extract element index from vector and broadcasts its value to all lanes of the vector.
 `$result = broadcast($source, $idx)`